 Continue south to Kartchner Caverns State Park in Benson, where there's more to do than tour the cave!
 There are plenty of above-ground opportunities for fun at Kartchner, including tent and RV camping, camping cabins, a brand-new trail, and dark sky star parties.
 Kartchner's desert scrub scenes at the foot of the Whetstone Mountains provide an excellent view from your campsite.
 Plus, nights are cooling down now and the monsoon rains have eliminated fire restrictions.
 Roast your marshmallows over the campfire and enjoy a few days at the "Best Arizona Attraction."
 If you stay longer than a day, you can squeeze in tours of both rooms of the cave!

-If you'd like to head east a bit, venture to Roper Lake State Park and Dankworth Pond State Park near Safford, Ariz.
-The 15-acre lake is perfect for fishing, and you can set up camp at lakeside electric (for RVs), tent sites, or in one of eight comfy cabins.
-To really unwind, hit the natural hot springs at the park.
-The trail to the hot springs is a great way to get in a fun nature walk – but remember your binoculars!
+If you'd like to head east a bit, venture to Roper Lake State Park and Dankworth Pond State Park near Safford.
+The 15-acre lake is perfect for fishing, and you can set up camp at lakeside electric (for RVs), tent sites, or in one of eight comfy cabins right on the water.
+The trails are great way to get in a fun nature walk – but remember your binoculars!
 Roper Lake and Dankworth Pond both offer perfect fall weather and a wide-range of wildlife to view.
 If you're lucky, you might even catch your dinner fishing!

 At the very bottom of the state, you can camp in one of Arizona's hidden gems, Patagonia Lake State Park.
 This park, along with its neighbor, Sonoita Creek State Natural Area, has some of the best bird-watching, boating, relaxing and camping in the southern region!
 Brand-new camping cabins overlook the lake, or you can choose from 105 campsites for tents or RVs, all within walking distance of a beautiful white-sand beach.
 If you travel by water, boat-in campsites are also available.
 Trails wind through the park and the adjacent natural area, and you can take the opportunity to catch sight of birds, including hummingbirds; white-tail deer; javelina; or other small mammals.
 Patagonia Lake is a great family park, with lots of entertainment and a special swimming section in the lake.
 Stay for awhile and venture out to two nearby historic parks – Tubac Presidio and Tombstone Courthouse state historic parks.